freewill7/stroudmasters/README.md

   The sources for the site are stored in a Version control system.

-  Version control systems allow you to register files and formally record how things change over time.
+  Version control systems allow us to register files and formally record how things change over time.
 Most importantly they are an excellent way of performing backups- an accidental deletion of a page can be easily restored from the Version control system.

   There are variety of Version control systems out there but the trend has generally been towards `git`.
 Microsoft provides a free git hosting service called github which is what we currently use.